AgoraIO-Community/AUIKaraoke/iOS/Example/AUIKitKaraoke/README.md

 ```
 static var HostUrl: String = <#Your HostUrl#>
 ```
-If you do not intend to deploy backend services temporarily, you can use the default domain name in KeyCenter.swift

 - Download the [ latest version of the RTC SDK containing RTM 2.0](https://download.agora.io/sdk/release/Agora_Native_SDK_for_iOS_hyf_63842_FULL_20230428_1607_263060.zip), extract it, and then copy the files from libs to [libs](libs)
 - Open the terminal and enter the [Podfile](Podfile) directory, run `pod install`
 - Finally, open AUIKitKaraoke. xcworkspace and run it to start your experience

 ## FAQ

 - [FAQ](../../doc/KaraokeFAQ.md)
 - If you have any other questions, please feedback to the [developer community](https://www.rtcdeveloper.cn/cn/community/discussion/0)

 ## License

 Copyright © Agora Corporation.
 All rights reserved.
 Licensed under the [MIT license](LICENSE).